YudiXie/Novelty_analysis/README.md

 * You will need to run the following code directly under the folder containing all the videos and `.csv` files, if the videos are placed under subfolders, use:`MoveFromDir.m`

-1. Mannually label the position of the arena and object, using
+1. To mannually label the position of the arena and object, please use
 ```
 MarkObjPos.m
 ```